pydantic/pydantic/docs/index.md

     print(m.dimensions)
     #> (10, 20)

-    Delivery(timestamp='2020-01-02T03:04:05Z', dimensions=['10', '20', '30'])  # (2)!
+    Delivery(timestamp='2020-01-02T03:04:05Z', dimensions=['10'])  # (2)!
     ```

     1. Set logfire record all both successful and failed validations, use `record='failure'` to only record failed validations, [learn more](https://logfire.pydantic.dev/docs/integrations/pydantic/).
-    2. This will raise a `ValidationError` since there are too many `dimensions`, details of the input data and validation errors will be recorded in Logfire.
+    2. This will raise a `ValidationError` since there are too few `dimensions`, details of the input data and validation errors will be recorded in Logfire.

     Would give you a view like this in the Logfire platform: